They are the longest venomous snake in the world.

 The defensive stance of a king cobra is a big part of the reason why they are considered to be aggressive reptiles.
 It’s enough to scare smaller animals away!
 However, these reptiles are simply defending themselves from threats.

-The venom of a king cobra is not particularly strong.
-But the amount of venom it can inject in a person or animal in one bite is enough to kill an elephant or 20 people.
+The venom of a king cobra is not the strongest of all snakes, but the amount of venom it can inject in a person or animal in one bite is enough to kill an elephant or 20 people.
 The venom causes respiratory distress and cardiac failure.
 This would definitely qualify as a defensive feature of this snake!

 King cobras live in parts of southeast Asia, southern China, and India.
 Their habitat includes forests, bamboo thickets, streams, and swamps.
 These snakes live in a warm, humid climate.